hiddenillusion/AnalyzePDF/Readme.md

 Usage
 -----
 	$ AnalyzePDF.py [-h] [-m MOVE] [-y YARARULES] Path

-Produces a high level overview of a PDF to quickly determine if further analysis is needed based on it's characteristics
+	Prouces a high level overview of a PDF to quickly determine if further analysis is needed based on it's characteristics

 	positional arguments:
 	Path                  Path to directory/file(s) to be scanned

 	optional arguments:
 	-h, --help            show this help message and exit -m MOVE, --move MOVE  Directory to move files triggering YARA hits to -y YARARULES, --yararules YARARULES
 							Path to YARA rules.
 Rules should contain a weighted score in the metadata section. (i.e. weight = 3)

 Restrictions
 ------------